Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

-If you only have one package of smoked salmon or only want to make enough appetizers for two, you can easily make half of this recipe and the result will be perfect.
-You can adjust the seasonings to your taste and the taste of your guests.
+If you only have one package of smoked salmon or only want to make enough appetizers for two, you can easily make half of this recipe, and the result will be perfect.
+You can adjust the seasonings to your taste and your guests' taste.
 That is one of the great things about cooking at home!
 A recipe can almost always be adjusted to suit you and the flavors that you love.

-While the salt block is not a necessity for this recipe, it is a great addition for this and many other cold appetizer presentations.
+While the salt block is not necessary for this recipe, it is an excellent addition to this and many other cold appetizer presentations.

 - 8 ounce packaged cream cheese, room temperature